 Carbon resourcefulness in dominant heterotrophic bacteria

 In both the upper mixed and deep zones, potential for C fixation was much lower than for degradative processes, indicating potential for net C loss (Figure 4A).
 Potential for aerobic carbon fixation (Figure 4A) via the oxygen-tolerant Calvin-Benson-Basham (CBB) cycle was assessed by presence of the marker genes ribulose-bisphosphate carboxylase (RuBisCO) and phosphoribulokinase (PRK) (Hügler & Sievert, 2011).
 The majority of RuBisCO homologs were related to Chlorophyta (Table 2, Figure S6A) supporting the ecological role of green algae as the principle photosynthetic organisms.
 The majority of PRK genes had best matches to Gammaproteobacteria, predominantly Marinobacter (Table 2, Figure S6A).
 RuBisCO was only associated with a small proportion of Gammaproteobacteria (Figure S6A), principally from sulfur-oxidizing Thiomicrospira, indicating some Gammaproteobacteria are bona fide autotrophs.
 However, all genomes reported for Marinobacter have PRK but lack RuBisCO, and only one of these Marinobacter is known to oxidize manganese and is thus possibly capable of autotrophy (Wang et al., 2011) and iron-oxidizing autotrophic members of the genus have been isolated (Edwards et al., 2003).
 It is therefore possible that PRK is functioning as part of the CBB cycle in association with an unknown functional analogue of RuBisCO, or serving another phosphotransferase function that is not linked to carbon fixation.
-The majority of respiration potential in Organic Lake was linked to Proteobacteria (Table 2), specifically to Marinobacter, indicating any autotrophic potential would likely be facultative. (*possibleelectron dump?)
+The majority of respiration potential in Organic Lake was linked to Proteobacteria (Table 2), specifically to Marinobacter, indicating any autotrophic potential would likely be facultative. (*possible use as electron dump?)

 Anaerobic C fixation was represented by some potential for the Wood-Ljungdahl (WL) pathway, but mostly by the reverse tricarboxylic acid (rTCA) cycle (Figure S6A).
 WL-mediated carbon fixation was linked to Deltaproteobacteria that are known to grow autotrophically using this pathway (Hügler & Sievert, 2011).
 ATP citrate lyase, which is the most definitive marker for rTCA, was linked to sulfur-oxidizing chemolithoautotrophic Epsilonproteobacteria (Figure S6A, Table S4) indicating some anaerobic C fixation does proceed by this pathway.
 However, the majority of rTCA cycle potential was assigned to Clostridia (Figure S6A) including the genera Ammonifex, Chitinophaga, Halothermothrix and Thermoanaerobacter due to the presence of 2-oxogluterate:ferreoxidin oxidase genes linked to these organisms.
 Some of these genera are known to fix carbon anaerobically by an unknown mechanism that involves the rTCA cycle (Hügler & Sievert, 2011).